anuplotter/US-Census-Summary/dashboard_usage.md

 -   Determine the rate of population growth between 2010 and 2020 of each ethnic / race segment (group)
 -   Learn that virtually half of the population under age 20 is not White (non-Hispanic)
 -   Examine all of these details by different geographies (National / Regional / State)

-How to use?: To explore different scenarios by any of the variables listed in the Filters on the left of the page, select the dropdown arrows and choose what you would like to learn about.
-To reset, "x" out your selection and then click "All" in any of the Filter boxes.